Automattic/jetpack/projects/js-packages/wp-data-sync/README.md

 Sync data from client to server and vice versa using @wordpress/data stores.

 Often, when working on settings page UIs, we need to fetch the settings from and sync back to the server.
-This results in a lot of boiler plate code to define actions, action type constants, thinks, selectors, resolvers and reducers, which are often repeated for different sections.
+This results in a lot of boilerplate code to define actions, action type constants, thunks, selectors, resolvers and reducers, which are often repeated for different sections.

 This package exports a function named `createWpDataSync`, which abstracts that boiler plate away and adds a way to simply define what data you need and where to get from and then it gives you the required selectors, actions, resolvers, and a reducer which you can pass to `@wordpress/data` store.